- China Tours +

 |Hong Kong – Shanghai||19 hours||1 pair||US$74–146|

-1. Different terminal stations: high-speed trains to/from Hong Kong operate at Hong Kong's newly-built West Kowloon Station; ordinary trains operate at Hung Hom Railway Station.
+High-speed trains to/from Hong Kong operate at Hong Kong West Kowloon Station, which is newly-built for operating high-speed trains between Mainland China and Hong Kong.
+Ordinary trains operate at Hung Hom Railway Station.

-2. Different seat classes: business/first/second classes on high-speed trains; superior soft/soft/hard sleepers on long-distance overnight trains.
+High-speed trains have business/first/second classes of seats; Superior soft/soft/hard sleepers are available on long-distance overnight trains.

 High-speed train tickets can be booked in five ways: